New lynching memorial offers chance to remember, heal - Philly

 The National Memorial for Peace and Justice, opening Thursday, is a project of the nonprofit Equal Justice Initiative, a legal advocacy group in Montgomery.
 The organization says the combined museum and memorial will be the nation's first site to document racial inequality in America from slavery through Jim Crow to the issues of today.

 "In the American South, we don't talk about slavery.
 We don't have monuments and memorials that confront the legacy of lynching.
 We haven't really confronted the difficulties of segregation.
-And because of that, I think we are still burdened by that history," EJI executive director Bryan Stevenson said.
+And because of that, I think we are still burdened by that history," said EJI executive director Bryan Stevenson.

 The site includes a memorial to the victims of 4,400 "terror lynchings" of black people in 800 U.S. counties from 1877 through 1950.
 All but about 300 were in the South, and prosecutions were rare in any of the cases.
 Stevenson said they emphasized the lynching era because he believes it's an aspect of the nation's racial history that's discussed the least.